 PAUL BOLLINGER JR.

 Paul “Bo” Bollinger is the Executive Director of Chesapeake Region Accessible Boating and has been serving in this role since March, 2016.
-He formerly served as principal of Bollinger & Associates, a consulting firm providing government relations, communications, strategy, and overall enhanced effectiveness in a challenging and complex political and economic environment.
+Prior to becoming Executive Director he was a Board Member of CRAB.

-He has been boating all of his life starting on the Ohio River on an Owens cabin cruiser, Nautaline houseboat, Hobie Cat, Herders canoe, and dinghies.
+He has been boating all of his life starting on the Ohio River as a newborn on his parent's Owens cabin cruiser and later with his three brothers and a sister on a Nautaline houseboat.
 After college, he worked on a 106’ schooner (Neptune III) in Nice, France that took passengers on two-week cruises of the French Riviera.
-While in the Mediterranean he sailed roundtrip from Sardinia, Italy to Malaga, Spain on his brother’s Navy ship, the USS Gilmore, a 600’ nuclear sub-tender.
+While in the Mediterranean he sailed round trip from Sardinia, Italy to Malaga, Spain on his brother’s Navy ship, the USS Gilmore, a 600’ nuclear sub-tender.

 After moving to Washington, DC in 1979 he continued his love of boating on Chesapeake Bay with the purchase of a Cal 25 for his wife and baby son.
 Later they moved up to a Catalina 34 and continued their sailing to more distant locations with the addition of a daughter at the helm.